-The Cucamonga School District provides a variety of Special Education services including, but not limited to the following based on student’s needs:
+The Cucamonga School District provides a variety of Special Education services that include, but not limited to the following based on student’s needs:

 Parents of students with exceptional needs have additional rights and protections referred to as: Parent's Rights and Procedural Safeguards.
 This document is available here in English and in Spanish.